datagridsoftware/practical-ml/notebooks/insurance/data_preparation.md

     - **Nominal variable encoding (One Hot Encoder)**

         Not in all cases the order is important, and in some cases result in poor performing models.
-To avoid that we can use One Hot Encoder techinique, which will create so called "dummy" variables.
+To avoid that we can use One Hot Encoder technique, which will create so called "dummy" variables.

         **Before OHE:**